+Ana has a Master's degree in Public Health Management and Policy as well as a background in Program Administration, Public Health Research, and a BA in Marketing.
+Ana's career has been characterized by a strong commitment to advocacy and social justice.
 Throughout her work, Ana has systematically included the perspectives and needs of communities that otherwise would be disenfranchised from important processes.
-She is bilingual in English and Spanish and brings over 6 years of nonprofit experience as an advocate for victims of interpersonal violence.
-During this time, she specialized in advancing programing geared toward prevention and outreach of racial minorities, LGBT communities, women, and people of color.
+She is bilingual in English and Spanish and brings over 10 years of nonprofit experience as an advocate for victims of interpersonal violence.
+Her work has specialized in advancing programing geared toward prevention and outreach of racial minorities, LGBT communities, women, and people of color.

 She is a co-creator of The Lesbian Lounge, the first live broadcast internet radio show originally broadcasting on MyLesbianRadio.com, still an ongoing successful podcast.
 Adding to her work in communications, the program allowed many opportunities for hosting Pride and Women's Music events in the US and UK.